RapoVan/VU_robotics/README.md

 - Ensure that the servo arm is appropriately set up to hold and release an object.
 - Customize the code or circuit based on your specific requirements.
+- Possibility to replace arm with a locking mechanism to create a safe that opens when on break time and closes on study time.

 ## Credits